The Importance Of Free: Boost Your Sales By Giving Away Content

 As this audience already has a taste of what your paid content will entail, email marketing can ensure you’re nurturing the leads you’ve generated.

-Profiting from Giving Away Content
+How To Profit From Giving Away Content

 One of the main ways that giving away free content is profitable is through lead generation and nurturing.

-Just like brand representatives giving away food samples at a grocery store, you can convert new customers and cross-sell to existing ones by giving them a free taste of the products you provide.
+Just like brand representatives giving away food samples at a grocery store, you can convert new customers and cross-sell to existing ones by giving them a taste of the products you provide.

 Not only that, but you can publish content that directly addresses your customer’s pain points, helping them transition seamlessly through the Buyer’s Journey.